Selig Zoo: History

 Returning to entrance by E. path, we pass a group of cages containing a numerous assortment of Storks and Cranes.

 The zoo was in operation until about 1935.
 Selig finally sold out following a Los Angeles flood of 1938 during the Great Depression and what was then called Zoopark ceased to exist in 1940 after the cages and equipment were removed.
 Some of the animals were donated to Los Angeles County, forming a substantial addition to Griffith Park Zoo.
 The property was used as a jalopy racetrack during the 1940s and early 1950s.
 In 1955 the site was described as "an inactive amusement park."

+The former Selig Zoo's arched front gate with its lavish animal sculptures was a crumbling landmark in Lincoln Heights for many decades, but were ultimately demolished in the 1960s.
+The sculptures were considered lost for several decades, until being rediscovered in a wrecking yard in 2000.
 The carousel survived on the site until 1976 when it was destroyed by fire.
-The former Selig Zoo's arched front gate with its lavish animal sculptures was a crumbling landmark in Lincoln Heights for many decades.
-By 2003 the sculptures were reportedly being restored for installation at the Los Angeles Zoo and in 2007 tennis courts were on the site.
+In 2007, tennis courts were present on the Selig Zoo site.
+The lion sculptures were eventually restored and installed at the Los Angeles Zoo in 2009.